Linux on a Lenovo Flex 5

 I kept the original Windows 10 OS, shrinking it to minimum: this is for firmware updates only and she should never need to use it.

 The system automatically boots into Ubuntu 20.04.
-Everything worked out of the box save for two small details: display brightness control and automatic screen orientation.
+Everything worked out of the box save for two small details: display brightness control and automatic screen rotation.

 With the stock Ubuntu kernel (5.4), brightness control has no effect at all.
 To solve that I installed one of the latest mainline kernel (5.7.8) and brightness can now somehow be adjusted: increasing works fine, decreasing goes halfway down and then turns off the display altogether, but you can turn it back on by going up.
 A bit quirky, but it still works.